-Stockholder proposals intended to be presented at the Company's 1999 Annual Meeting of Stockholders must be addressed to: Corporate Secretary, Diamond Offshore Drilling, Inc., 15415 Katy Freeway, Houston, Texas 77094, and must be received no later than December 2, 1998.
+Stockholder proposals intended for inclusion in the Proxy Statement to be issued in connection with the Company's 2000 Annual Meeting of Stockholders must be addressed to: William C. Long, Corporate Secretary, Diamond Offshore Drilling, Inc., 15415 Katy Freeway, Houston, Texas 77094, and must be received no later than November 26, 1999.